rr326/ad_app_autoclimate/README.md

 # TODO
-* Fix self.config - this is part of ADAPI!
+* Fix self.aconfig - this is part of ADAPI!
 Need to do self.aconfig....
 * creeated entities - do not save initial 0 states.
 Garbage!

 ### Services